In the Spotlight/Meet the Authors

-Every second Friday of the month (from 11am – 12.30pm) we host a “Meet the Authors” session where three authors are invited to talk about their books.
-These sessions are FREE and everyone is welcome to attend.
+Every second Friday of the month (from 11am – 12.30pm) we have in the past hosted a “Meet the Authors” session where three authors were invited to talk about their books.
+These sessions were FREE and everyone was welcome to attend.

 Below are listed some of the many authors who have taken part.